NithishKumar1123/HTML-Application/README.md

 ## Common instructions:
 1. Each page must have three sections generated using div tags:
-  => Header section with links to other pages
+  => Header section with links to other pages/n
   => Main section with the main content
   => Footer section with your name, batch, copyright, year
 2. For each webpage, you must create one HTML page.
 The name of the HTML file for each page is given below: